-Supervisors and managers are entrusted with higher levels of responsibility , and may have greater access to their employer's accounts as well as confidential information.
-This makes screening thorough of applicants for these kinds of jobs essential in order to ensure that companies employ reliable and skilled managers and supervisors.
+Supervisors and managers are entrusted with higher levels of responsibility and may have greater access to their employer's accounts and confidential information.
+This makes screening thorough of applicants for these kinds of jobs essential to ensure that companies employ reliable and skilled managers and supervisors.

-Certain employees from Hawaii run background check on their employees on a regularly scheduled intervals.
+Certain employees from Hawaii run background checks on their employees at regularly scheduled intervals.

-Trucking companies are required to conduct driver's record audits on their truck drivers following an accident.
-This is required at minimum once every 12 months in accordance with FMCSA guidelines.
+Trucking companies must conduct driver's record audits on their truck drivers following an accident.
+This is required at minimum once every 12 months by FMCSA guidelines.

-Employers in other sectors also regularly conduct background checks to identify any problems that may arise after hire.
+Employers in other sectors also regularly conduct background checks to identify any problems after hire.

-4. Background checks are required for candidates applying for positions that work with vulnerable people
+- Background checks are required for candidates applying for positions that work with vulnerable people.

-Services provided by companies to vulnerable clients, such as seniors, children as well as people who have physical or mental disabilities must complete thorough background checks on all applicants for positions of employment or volunteer.
+Services provided by companies to vulnerable clients, such as seniors, children, and people who have physical or mental disabilities, must complete thorough background checks on all applicants for positions of employment or volunteer.

 Employers of these kinds must be sure that their clients are safe.

-This is why the kinds of background checks performed by companies offer to vulnerable populations generally require more details than background checks conducted by other employers.
+This is why the kinds of background checks performed by companies offered to vulnerable populations generally require more details than background checks conducted by other employers.

 Hawaii Employer Background Check Laws 2022

-Employers who run Hawaii background checks are required to adhere to the laws applicable to them.
-Many federal and state laws regulate the way background checks to be conducted for employment be conducted and the ways employers in Hawaii can make use of the information they gather from the background checks.
+Employers who run Hawaii background checks must adhere to the laws applicable to them.
+Many federal and state laws regulate the way background checks are conducted for employment and how employers in Hawaii can use the information they gather from the background checks.

 Here is a brief overview of the state and federal laws that govern background checks are required for those seeking employment in Hawaii.